a-vasilev/building-microservices/README.md

  ### Consumer first

- - **Contract Testing** - Consumers of services create tests that indicate, which parts of the services
+ - **Contract Testing** - Consumers of services create tests that indicate, which parts of the service's API they are using.
+Those tests are then executed as part of the continuous integration of the service, so that it can make sure the contract is not broken.
+This allows for api cha

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3ODM1NzQ1NywxMzQ4ODAwMjI5LC0xNT
+eyJoaXN0b3J5IjpbMTEzNDc0Mjg4MCwxMzQ4ODAwMjI5LC0xNT
 A4NTk5MzMyLDQyMjEwMjc2Nyw4NjM1MjA1MTgsLTYzNjYxOTE4
 Myw4NDM1MjQzNDcsNDUzMjgxMzMyLC0xNTY3NjI5MDc1LC00OT
 U1NDE2NTgsLTE0NTEwNTI1MzgsMTU4MDkyOTA3NywxMjg5Njk5